piersharding/dplyrimpaladb/README.md

     install.packages("dplyr")
     ````

-* the latest development version from github with
+* OR the latest development version from github with

     ```R
     devtools::install_github("hadley/dplyr")